theryeguy92/HTB_Blurry_Writeup/writeup.md

 From here, we can explore directories as root, and we can cat the root.txt file to get the root flag.

 ![rooted](https://github.com/theryeguy92/HTB_Blurry_Writeup/assets/103153678/7f4a980e-eb49-4cce-9106-518bd9062457)

+This was an extremely interesting HTB challenge as this focuses on exploiting ML tools that are continuing to be put on the market at an ever-evolving rate.
+This is a fantastic exercise in highlighting potential vulnerabilities and how we can combat them.

+If you have any questions, feel free to reach me on LinkedIn.